A Community Conversation with Eric Liu

 Liu and his family live in Seattle, where he has served on the boards of the Seattle Public Library and the Washington State Board of Education and co-founded the Alliance for Gun Responsibility.
 His work as a civic innovator was recognized in 2020 with an Ashoka Fellowship.

-Community Conversations are made partly possible by the generous support of our Friends Of the Foundation.
+Community Conversations are made partly possible by the generous support of our Friends Of the Foundation and the following organizations.
 We are deeply grateful for your contributions—thank you!